Caf Confederation Cup review wrap | Goal.com

 Just one spot was up for grab from this pool as Sfaxien had already qualified.

-Sfaxien were playing for prestige and nocthed a 1-0 over Enugu Rangers away to end this stage two points clear at the top.
+Sfaxien were playing for prestige and notched a 1-0 over Enugu Rangers away to end this stage two points clear at the top.